Roslyn Harbor, New York: Rail

 The Greenvale station on the Long Island Rail Road's Oyster Bay Branch is located primarily within the Village of Roslyn Harbor, adjacent to the Roslyn Harbor–Greenvale border.

+The short-lived North Roslyn station was also formerly located within present-day Roslyn Harbor, along the Oyster Bay Branch.

 Bus

-Roslyn Harbor is served by the n20H, n21, and n27 bus routes, which are operated by Nassau Inter-County Express (NICE).
+Roslyn Harbor is served by the n20H, n21, and n27 bus routes – all of which are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn Harbor.
+National Grid USA provides natural gas to homes and businesses within Roslyn Harbor that are hooked up to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within Roslyn Harbor.
+PSEG Long Island provides power to all properties within Roslyn Harbor, on behalf of the Long Island Power Authority.

 Sewage

-Roslyn Harbor is not connected to any sanitary sewers, and as such, the entire village relies on cesspools and septic systems.
+Roslyn Harbor is not connected to any sanitary sewers, and accordingly, the entire village relies on cesspools and septic systems.

 Water

 Roslyn Harbor is primarily located within the boundaries of (and is thus served by) the Roslyn Water District.
-Smaller areas of the village are located within the boundaries of (and are thus served by) the Glenwood and Jericho Water Districts.
+Smaller areas of the village are located within the boundaries of (and are thus served by) the Glenwood Water District and the Jericho Water District.

+Landmarks

+Notable landmarks within Roslyn Harbor include: